nlorant-s/PyshGP/README.md

 ### Goals of NeuroPush

 NeuroPush aims to optimize neural networks in complex search spaces, with a specific interest in metacognition and general intelligence.
-Development of NeuroPush is still in progress.
-Research on NeuroPush may be conducted in the future.
+Development of NeuroPush is still in progress, and research on NeuroPush may be conducted in the future.

 ## PyshGP